Bayesian experimental design without posterior calculations: an adversarial approach: Background

 where $\theta^{(\ell)}$ are independent prior samples.
 A typical choice of $L$ is 1000 \citep{Overstall:2017}, which makes each utility evaluation somewhat computationally expensive.
 Furthermore, a biased estimate of $\mathcal{U}_{\text{SIG}}$ is produced.
 More efficient approaches are possible, as outlined in Section \ref{sec:related}.
 However the need for log evidence estimation remains a source of computational expense and approximation error.

 \paragraph{Other utilities and Bayesian justification}

-Many alternative utility functions to $\mathcal{U}_{\text{SIG}}$ are also used in practice e.g.~posterior precision and and mean squared error between the posterior mean and true parameters.
+Many alternative utility functions to $\mathcal{U}_{\text{SIG}}$ are also used in practice e.g.~posterior precision and mean squared error between the posterior mean and true parameters.
 See \cite{Chaloner:1995} and \cite{Ryan:2016} for detailed reviews.
-Like SIG, both the example utilities just given are also based on posterior calculations.
-Indeed \cite{Ryan:2016} argue that for a utility to be ``fully Bayesian'', it must be a functional of the posterior, and other utilities, such as scalar summaries of the Fisher information, are ``pseudo-Bayesian''.
-One contribution of this paper is to instead use a decision theoretic justification for which utilities to use in a Bayesian framework, which, surprisingly, provides support to some apparently pseudo-Bayesian utilities (see discussion in Section \ref{eq:FIGprop}), and then to further develop this into a game theoretic approach.
+Like SIG, both utilities just mentioned are also based on posterior calculations.
+Indeed \cite{Ryan:2016} argue that for a utility to be ``fully Bayesian'', it must be a functional of the posterior, and other utilities, such as scalar summaries of the FIM, are ``pseudo-Bayesian''.
+(Throughout we use this definition of ``pseudo-Bayesian'', but note some authors use the term differently e.g.~\citealp{Overstall:2020}.)
+One contribution of this paper is to instead use a decision theoretic justification for which utilities to use in a Bayesian framework, which, surprisingly, provides support to some apparently pseudo-Bayesian utilities (see discussion in Section \ref{sec:FIGprop}), and then to further develop this into a game theoretic approach.